 - Heikki Joensuu, Peter Reichardt, Mikael Eriksson, Kirsten Sundby Hall and Aki Vehtari (2013).
 Gastrointestinal stromal tumor: A method for optimizing the timing of CT scans in the follow-up of cancer patients.
-In Radiology, in press.
+Radiology, 271(1):96-106.
 Online 18 November, 2013.
 Preprint of the statistical appendix.

 - Aki Vehtari, Karita Reijonsaari, Olli-Pekka Kahilakoski, Markus V. Paananen, Willem van Mechelen, and Simo Taimela (2013).
 The Influence of Selective Participation in a Physical Activity Intervention on the Generalizability of Findings.
-In Journal of Occupational and Environmental Medicine, 56(3):291 297.
+Journal of Occupational and Environmental Medicine, 56(3):291 297.
 Online 13 January 2014

 - Lari Veneranta, Richard Hudd and Jarno Vanhatalo (2013).
 Reproduction areas of sea-spawning Coregonids reflect the environment in shallow coastal waters.
 Marine Ecology Progress Series, 477:231-250.

 - Jarno Vanhatalo, Laura Tuomi, Arto Inkala, Inari Helle, and Heikki Pitkänen (2013).
 Probabilistic Ecosystem Model for Predicting the Nutrient Concentrations in the Gulf of Finland under Diverse Management Actions.
 Environmental Science & Technology, 47(1):334-341.